-In April 2012, our Board of Directors authorized a one-year \$150.0 million stock repurchase program commencing on May 1, 2012.
-In January 2013, our Board of Directors authorized a \$150.0 million extension of its share repurchase program, effective for a twelve-month period beginning February 1, 2013.
-Unused amounts under the May 2012 program were not carried over to the program approved in January 2013.
-During the three months ended March 31, 2013, we repurchased 1.1 million shares of common stock at an average price of \$36.79 per share for an aggregate of \$40.3 million.
-During the three months ended March 31, 2012, we repurchased 0.2 million shares of common stock at an average price of \$35.45 per share for an aggregate of \$7.9 million.
+In April 2012, our Board of Directors authorized a \$150 million stock repurchase program covering a twelve-month period commencing on May 1, 2012.
+In January 2013, the Board of Directors authorized a \$150 million extension of its share repurchase program, effective for a twelve-month period beginning February 1, 2013.
+In October 2013, the Board of Directors authorized a \$750 million share repurchase program, effective from October 16, 2013 through December 31, 2016.
+Unused amounts from the May 2012 program were not carried over to the program approved in January 2013, and unused amounts from the January 2013 program were not carried over to the October 2013 program.
+The goal of the October 2013 share repurchase program is to both offset dilution from our equity compensation plans and to return value to shareholders.

+During the nine months ended September 30, 2013, we repurchased 2.8 million shares of common stock at an average price of \$39.65 per share for an aggregate of \$112.4 million.
+During the nine months ended September 30, 2012, we repurchased 3.6 million shares of common stock at an average price of \$31.31 per share for an aggregate of \$111.6 million.
 The timing and amount of any future share repurchases will be determined by our management based on its evaluation of market conditions and other factors.

-Repurchases may also be made under a Rule 10b5-1 plan, which would permit us to repurchase shares when we might otherwise be precluded from doing so under insider trading laws.
+Repurchases under the October 2013 plan will be executed in the open market subject to Rule 10b-18, and may also be made under a Rule 10b5-1 plan, which would permit us to repurchase shares when we might otherwise be precluded from doing so under insider trading laws.
 Subject to applicable securities laws requirements, we may choose to suspend or discontinue the repurchase program at any time.
 Any purchases made under the program will be reflected as an increase in cash used in financing activities.
 See Item 2 of Part II of this quarterly report on Form 10-Q for more detailed information about our repurchases.